rhtnr/F1-Dash/ARCHITECTURE.md

-# F1 Data Visualization Application - Architecture Design
+# F1-Dash - Architecture Design

 ## Executive Summary

-A Python-backed D3.js web application for F1 enthusiasts to visualize lap times, tire strategies, driver/team performance, telemetry, and race analytics.
+F1-Dash is a Python-backed D3.js web application for F1 enthusiasts to visualize lap times, tire strategies, driver/team performance, telemetry, and race analytics with ML-powered predictions.
 Built with FastAPI, following SOLID principles, with a pluggable storage layer.

 ---